 Moorhens and coots are excellent swimmers.
 However unlike ducks, which possess webbed feet, swimming rallids have lobes on their toes that open in the back-stroke of the foot and the animal swims.

-One species, the purple gallinule (Porphyrio martinica) is not so much a swimmer as has adapted to walk on the large and buoyant leaves of water lilies and similar plants.
+One species, the purple gallinule (Porphyrio martinica) is not so much a swimmer as a walker on the large and buoyant leaves of water lilies and similar plants.
 Their toes are greatly elongated in order to better distribute the bird's weight during this feat, though not as much as those of another group adapted to do the same, namely the rather distantly related jacanas.

-Common moorhens can be very pugnacious, battling fiercely for territory.
+Common gallinules can be very pugnacious, battling fiercely for territory.

 Caño Tiburones Nature Reserve, northern Puerto Rico.